vinod827/GAF/README.md

-GitAccessFlow - Manages the access of Gitlab repositories using Slack application
+GAF - Manages the access of Gitlab repositories using Slack application